ros-workshop/sensor-integration/README.md

 You might have noticed a missing component in the robot-model shown on Rviz.
 Complete the model in the URDF file to add the missing component.
-And relaunch `display.launch` file using the steps described in the section [Launch the robot simulation](#launch-the-robot-simulation).
+And relaunch `display.launch` file using the section above:
+[Launch the robot simulation](#launch-the-robot-simulation).

 Look for the solution below in case you can't complete the model.